 Due to their hardiness, they are able to last for a very long time (usually 30 years and beyond!).
 Furthermore, they add warmth to indoor areas which many homeowners desire.

 The maintenance would require varnishing, sanding, and sometimes polishing.
 This would mean that this adds more financial strain for those who are on a lower budget.
-Furthermore, the installation of the wood is relatively difficult when compared with vinyl and laminate flooring.
+Furthermore, the installation of wood is relatively difficult when compared with vinyl and laminate flooring.
 Unfortunately, this material is susceptible to moisture and physical damage.

 Parquet flooring is basically a type of wood flooring in which the wooden planks are placed in specific patterns and designs to form geometric designs to add uniqueness and aesthetically pleasing visuals to your house.
 These planks can be made from either solid wood (such as teak, cherry, and maple) or engineered wood.
 A difference between parquet and wood floorings is that the parquet floor planks’ sizes are smaller than wood floor planks which give you the option of arranging them in different geometric and decorative patterns.